maniaplanet/documentation/dedicated-server/basic.md

 *DedicatedCfgFile* is located at `UserData\Config`.
 To run multiple servers, just use the same server with different commandline arguments to start the servers.

-Dedicated config file a XML-file, where the config variables goes between tags, which are starting tag: `<tag>` ending tag: `</tag>`
+Dedicated config file a XML-file, where the config variables goes between tags, which are:

+* starting tag: `<tag>`
+* ending tag: `</tag>`

 Make sure that the tags are in place, if there is error with xml filesyntax, the dedicated just won't start without any error messages.
+You can copy paste the content in an (xml validator)[http://www.validome.org/xml/] to verify it.

 **Sections on Config-file:**

 	<authorization_levels>
 		<level>